Timalk16/micrograd-course/README.md

 This project is an educational implementation of **micrograd** - a minimal autograd engine that demonstrates the fundamental principles behind automatic differentiation and neural network training.
 Built from scratch using only Python and NumPy, this implementation provides deep insights into how modern deep learning frameworks like PyTorch and TensorFlow work under the hood.

+> **Special Thanks**: This project is based on the excellent educational work by [Andrej Karpathy](https://github.com/karpathy) and his micrograd implementation.
+His insightful videos and explanations on building neural networks from scratch have been instrumental in understanding the fundamentals of automatic differentiation and backpropagation.
+Check out his [micrograd repository](https://github.com/karpathy/micrograd) and educational content for more deep learning insights!

 ### What is Autograd?

 Automatic differentiation (autograd) is the technique that powers modern deep learning.
 Instead of manually computing derivatives, autograd engines automatically track operations and compute gradients using the chain rule, enabling efficient backpropagation through complex computational graphs.